yashgarg4/nanogpt-tinystories/samples/sample_smoke_iter300.md

-# Sample — smoke checkpoint (iter 300, val loss 3.85)
+# Sample — this is smoke checkpoint (iter 300, val loss 3.85)

 This is the **under-trained** CPU smoke model from Phase 3 (only 300 iters, val loss 3.85, perplexity ≈ 47).
 It already produces real TinyStories vocabulary